DouweHorsthuis/Case-study-Cyclistic-a-bike-share-company/README.md

 or for whatever reason didn’t end up taking it.
 Since these people won’t give us insight in the behavior of both groups we also get rid of them.

+# Mistake 1 restart

-Found a mistake, a lot of the extreme values did not have an end station but did have a start station.
+I found a mistake, a lot of the extreme values did not have an end station but did have a start station.
 This meant that I made a mistake in the SQL query I originally did.
 Because of that, I reviewed the code and found the mistake, and fixed it.
 Because of that we are reloading the data and running all the cleaning code we created again.
-We use `rm(list = ls())` for the cleaning so we do not need to reinstall the packages
+We use `rm(list = ls())` for the cleaning so we do not need to re-install the packages

 | ride_id          | rideable_type | started_at              | ended_at                | start_station_name | start_station_id | end_station_name                   | end_station_id | start_lat | start_lng | end_lat |  end_lng | member_casual |